The Best Gaming Mouse for Rainbow Six Siege in 2021 – Our Top Picks

-Though wireless, the G Pro by Logitech boasts a report rate of just 1ms, which is lighting-fast response rate for a wireless gaming mouse.
+Though wireless, the G Pro by Logitech boasts a report rate of just 1ms, which is a lighting-fast response rate for a wireless gaming mouse.
 As there is no cable, the most obvious performance benefits include the fact that there is no cable drag, making your accuracy that much more precise.

 The most important aspect of the G Pro is its HERO 25K optical sensor, which is Logitech’s most accurate sensor to date with a DPI range from as low as 200 to as high as 25,600.
-This great range of DPI allows you the full flexibility to customize the mouse to your preference for highest accuracy.
+This great range of DPI allows you the full flexibility to customize the mouse to your preference for the highest accuracy.

-As the G Pro by Logitech features an ambidextrous design, there are two programmable buttons on each side, so whether you are left or right handed, you have an equal level of opportunities to win.
+As the G Pro by Logitech features an ambidextrous design, there are two programmable buttons on each side, so whether you are left or right-handed, you have an equal level of opportunities to win.

 Aside from its very impressive performance features, the mouse is also widely used amongst a large number of R6 pro players in the likes of FaZe Clan’s Cyber and Empire’s JoyStiCK.

 |Small/Medium||Wired||Optical||Up to 8,000||Yes|

 If you are on a budget and are looking for a durable and performing gaming mouse for R6, then the Logitech G203 is easily your best choice.